MUSIC (MUSC)

 C-ID: MUS 150

-This course completes a sequential study of tonal harmony and includes an introduction to 20th century techniques.
-Topics will include: borrowed chords and modal mixture; the Neapolitan and augmented sixth chords; enharmonic reinterpretation and modulation; altered dominant and 9th chords, contrapuntal techniques of late-Romanticism, and 20th century techniques such as: pandiatonicism; use of synthetic scales; set theory; and rhythm and meter.
-Recommended enrollment in MUSC 004D.
+Study of advanced chromaticism in common-practice harmony and an introduction to Impressionist and Post-Tonal techniques of the twentieth-century.
+Topics include: modal borrowing; Neapolitan and augmented-sixth chords; enharmonic reinterpretation and chromatic modulation; sonata and rondo form, altered dominant and extended chords, contrapuntal techniques of late-Romanticism, pandiatonicism and modality; symmetrical scales; set theory; and advanced concepts of rhythm and meter.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC